MattiaCarolo/PipeCountingUNITN/README.md

 As output we will get in the terminal the count of circular and rectangular pipe inside the image plus a json list that encodes shape type and centroid location.
 In the resulting image the countour of the different shapes will be highlighted together with the relative centroid

+## Disclaimer

+For the countour matching and the relative filters the thresholds implemented are user made by taking a batch of images and making a semi average of the confidence of the recognized images.
+We know that this may not be considered as the best approach but we tried to focus on using only CV approaches without resorting to ML or other approaches that require a learning or an intehensive computation from the hardware